 Each year the department has five or more first-year PhD students who may participate as mentors in a teaching assistantship capacity.
-Teaching Assistants work closely with professors in a variety of ways that may include designing course exercises or syllabi, providing student assistance on course requirements and content including reviewing drafts of work, helping with grading and evaluation, etc. PhD students may also mentor the MESP program students on their thesis, where synergies exist between their research interests.
+Teaching Assistants work closely with professors in a variety of ways that may include designing course exercises or syllabi, providing student assistance on course requirements and content including reviewing drafts of work, helping with grading and evaluation, etc.

-&lt;sup>1 See section on mitigating circumstances above and Appendix 1 for more detail regarding acceptable (and unacceptable) reasons for late submission.
+1 See section on mitigating circumstances above and Appendix 1 for more detail regarding acceptable (and unacceptable) reasons for late submission.

-Academic Calendar 2020-2021AY
+Academic Calendar 2022-2023AY